Adoptions With Love Blog

 While we often hear the phrases “putting baby up for adoption” and also “giving baby up for adoption,” you should keep in mind that adoption is anything but giving up.

-You are certainly not giving up, as you are making a decision that is rooted in a deep love for your child.
+You are not giving up, as you are making a decision rooted in a deep love for your child.
+This is your choice.
 You are putting your own feelings aside and thinking about your baby’s future instead.
 This makes adoption a very brave, thoughtful, and selfless decision.

 You should also keep in mind that, while you may be “putting baby up for adoption,” you are certainly not giving your child away.
 You are lovingly making an adoption plan that will provide your child with a life full of love and opportunity.